 The Maine Coon is one of the largest breeds of domestic cats in the world.
-As their name suggests, they likely descended from Maine.
+As their name suggests, they likely descended from cats in the Maine area.
 The exact breeds they descended from are unknown.
-However, they likely developed naturally out of the cats that settlers brought over with them, including the Norwegian Forest cat and Siberian.
+However, they likely developed naturally out of the cats that settlers brought over with them, including the Norwegian Forest cat and Siberian cat.

-These felines are known as a “gentle giant.”
-Despite their large size, they are very socialable and get along with just about anyone.
-They have a robust bone structure that contributes significantly to their larger size.
+These felines are known as “gentle giants.”
+Despite their large size, though, they are very sociable and get along with just about anyone.
+They have a robust bone structure that contributes significantly to their large size.
 They are also quite fluffy, which makes them look even bigger than they already are.

 They have above-average intelligence and are easy to train.
 They are attached to their family and may follow them around the house.
 However, they are also quite independent and don’t mind doing their own thing when you aren’t available.
 Many will take care of themselves until your lap is available.
 Then, they will slip in for some cuddles.